 Bivouac at Druid’s Temple is at the heart of the 20,000 acre Swinton Estate and in terms of the great outdoors there is unrivalled access to the rivers, woodland, moorland, reservoirs and dales in some of the most beautiful countryside in the U.K. The Druid’s Temple is a very short walk from the Bivouac cafe bistro, and is a particularly quirky attraction.
 There are also numerous places of interest to visit in the local area.

 The historic folly Druid’s Temple and the surrounding woodland makes for a fantastic starting point for any number of excursions across the moorland, or an ideal location for a short stroll, drinking in the natural beauty of the forest and spectacular views.
 Nearby is Swinton Park is surrounded by 200 acres of landscaped parkland with woodland, lakes and gardens, where Bivouac guests can enjoy a morning coffee, lunch or afternoon tea.

 Our nearest town is Masham which is definitely worth a day trip (or two!).
 Home to two famous Yorkshire Breweries, Theakstons and Black Sheep, both have pub-style bars, guided tours on offer and shops.
-In addition to numerous public houses, Masham is a beautiful market town.
 On Saturdays and Wednesdays the central square fills with market stalls selling a variety of goods and food.
-Even if it is not possible to see it on a market day, the town still has a rural charm about it.
 It has several unique shops selling sweets and ice cream, as well as numerous tea rooms where weary visitors can refresh themselves with a hot cup of Yorkshire tea, and sample some of the many delicacies of this region.

 Tel: 01765 680900